-Variable name Definition T_OPT, cont.
-The peak of the plot defines the optimal temperature for leaf development-not for plant growth.
+Definition Variable name The peak of the plot defines the optimal temperature for T_OPT, cont. leaf development-not for plant growth.
 If an optimal temperature cannot be obtained through a review of literature, use the optimal temperature listed for a plant already in the database with similar growth habits.
 Review of temperatures for many different plants have provided generic values for base and optimal temperatures as a function of growing season.
 In situations, where temperature information is unavailable, these values may be used.
-For warm season plants, the generic base temperature is ~8°C and the generic optimal temperature is ~25°C. For cool season plants, the generic base temperature is ~0°C and the generic optimal temperature is ~13°C. T_BASE Minimum (base) temperature for plant growth (°C).
-SWAT uses the base temperature to calculate the number of heat units accrued every day.
+For warm season plants, the generic base temperature is ~8°C and the generic optimal temperature is ~25°C. For cool season plants, the generic base temperature is ~0°C and the generic optimal temperature is ~13°C. Required.
+Minimum (base) temperature for plant growth (°C).
+T BASE SWAT uses the base temperature to calculate the number of heat units accrued every day.
 The minimum or base temperature for plant growth varies with growth stage of the plant.
 However, this variation is ignored by the model-SWAT uses the same base temperature throughout the growing season.
 Base temperature is measured by growing plants in growth chambers at several different temperatures.
 The rate of leaf tip appearance as a function of temperature is plotted.
 Extrapolating the line to the leaf tip appearance rate of 0.0 leaves/day gives the base or minimum temperature for plant growth.
 Figure 14-3 plots data for corn.
-(Note that the line intersects the x-axis at 8°C.) 0.7 0.6 (kg) (set y (se
+(Note that the line intersects the x-axis at 8°C.) Required.